loganbek/streamline-tools/research/meetingNotes.md

 1) - [x] chrome.runtime.onMessage.addListener(
     function (request, sender, sendResponse) { <- size limit There does not appear to be a limit or atleast there isn't one mentioned in the docs: <https://developer.chrome.com/extensions/runtime#event-onMessage>
-works fine for pricing in devMcnichols
+works fine for pricing in devMcnichols - 3972 loc

 2) - [x] use $.widget.items[1].component.widget.items[1].component.widget.items[0].component.data" for now
 - [ ] json path lib that supports query